krcourville/python-project-template/README.md

 - No additional software or package managers required
 - tests "just work" from terminal and VS Code
-- test do not have to import `src`
+- tests do not have to import `src`
 - Minimial VS Code Tooling required

 ## Caveats of template